tezedge/tezedge-debugger/README.md

 * `cd tezedge-debugger`

-* `HOSTNAME_FULL=192.168.0.101 docker-compose pull && docker-compose up -d`
+* `docker-compose pull && docker-compose up -d`

 First two steps are clone source code from github and move to the directory.
 The full source core is unneeded.
 You can take only `docker-compose.yml` file.

 Third step is running the TezEdge node along with the memory profiler and frontend.
-The variable `HOSTNAME_FULL` should be a hostname where the frontend can reach the host machine by http.
-It can be an IP address in your local network.
-It usually looks like `192.168.0.101` but might be different, depending on your local network configuration.
-You can get the IP using `ip route show` command.

-Now you can see the result at http://192.168.0.101/#/resources/memory in your browser (replace the 192.168.0.101 with the actual address).
+Now you can see the result at http://localhost/#/resources/memory in your browser.

 #### Without docker-compose